roshii/brane/docs/WHITEPAPER.md

 #### 3.1.2 External Data Service ####

-Leveraging the unified trading language, Brane will allow investors to connect to multiple parties to retreive both market and investor's trade data over multiple assets.
+Leveraging the unified trading language, Brane will allow investors to connect to multiple parties to retrieve both market and investor's trade data over multiple assets.
 It will provide both live connection and construct for querying past data from multiple sources.
 The above naturally implies securely storing investor credential for private API calls.

 #### 3.1.3 Local Data Service ####